railsuser2014/openobject-doc-book-en/source/book/6/6_14_Sale_Management/index.rst

 Then set the *Start date* and *End date* of this version.
 The fields are both optional: if you don't set any dates the version will be permanently active.
 Use the  *Active*  field in the versions to activate or disable a pricelist version.

-    .. tip::   **Note**  *Automatically updating the sale pricelist*
+.. note:: Automatically updating the sale pricelist

-"	  It's possible to make any sale pricelist depend on one of the other pricelists.
+   It's possible to make any sale pricelist depend on one of the other pricelists.
    So you can decide to make your sale pricelist depend on your supplier's purchase pricelist, to which you add a margin.
-The prices are automatically calculated as a function of the purchase price and need no further manual adjustment."
+   The prices are automatically calculated as a function of the purchase price and need no further manual adjustment.

 .. index:: Price